almartin82/projprep/README.md

 # projprep
-**projprep** is an R package that helps read, clean up, and convert baseball projection data into prices.
+**projprep** is a R package that helps read, clean up, and convert baseball projection data into prices.

 ## installation
 projprep is written in R.